PX4/PX4-user_guide/en/hardware/porting_guide_config.md

 ## PX4 Menuconfig Setup

-To modify the PX4 board configuration, you can use the [menuconfig](https://pypi.org/project/kconfiglib/#menuconfig-interfaces) using the PX4 shortcuts:
+To modify the PX4 board configuration, you can use the [menuconfig](https://pypi.org/project/kconfiglib/#menuconfig-interfaces) tool.
+This can be launched using the PX4 build shortcuts:
 ```
 make px4_fmu-v5_default boardconfig
 make px4_fmu-v5_default boardguiconfig
 ```

-The interfaces shown below
+The command line and GUI interfaces are shown below.

 ![menuconfig](../../assets/hardware/kconfig-menuconfig.png)

 ![guiconfig](../../assets/hardware/kconfig-guiconfig.png)

-Kconfiglib and menuconfig comes with the kconfiglib python package, which comes with [ubuntu.sh](https://github.com/PX4/PX4-Autopilot/blob/master/Tools/setup/ubuntu.sh) installation script.
-If kconfiglib is not installed please install using `pip3 install kconfiglib`
+*Kconfiglib* and *menuconfig* come with the *kconfiglib* python package, which is installed by the normal [ubuntu.sh](https://github.com/PX4/PX4-Autopilot/blob/master/Tools/setup/ubuntu.sh) installation script.
+If *kconfiglib* is not installed, you can do so using the command: `pip3 install kconfiglib`